 Ongoing

-• Working with Partners to design a Standard which defines the boundaries for collecting Scope 3 data for Facilities Management services.
+• Working with Partners to design a framework which defines the boundaries for collecting Scope 3 data for Facilities Management services.

-• Collect Scope 3 data using the Standard, and in doing so, upskill FM teams.
+• Collect Scope 3 data using the framework, and in doing so, upskill FM teams.

-• Update the Standard with learnings from real-world stress testing
+• Update the framework with learnings from real-world stress testing

 • Use the data to analyse the significance of the current gap in the frameworks used to calculate the emissions footprints of buildings.